 It wasn’t always accompanied with corn bread, but as with every single meal she served, you can rest assured there was bread on the table.
 “Eat your bread, you have to support the Wheat Farmers,” she’d order.
 Which is exactly how our family made its living.

-It starts with a base of mirepoix.
+As with so many soups, this ham and beans recipe starts with a classic base of mirepoix.
 What is mirepoix?
 Simple.
-It’s a mixture of 2 parts onions to 1 part carrots and 1 part celery.
-Then sauteed to create a flavor base for many soup recipes.
+It’s a mixture of 2 parts onion, to 1 part carrot, and 1 part celery.
+Then sauteed to create a flavor base.

 Creamy great northern white beans soak up the flavor from that sweet salty ham shank.
 And the rest is culinary history.